ritayadav/eVedic/_posts/design/2014-08-19-page-download.md

 ---
 layout: page-fullwidth
-title:  "Free All Ved and Puran PDF Hindi"
+title:  "Free All Ved and Puran"
-subheadline:  "Download"
+subheadline:  "pdf"
 teaser: "The full-width page format gives you all the space you need to show your content using the grid."
 categories:
     - design